warrior-cultures-and-training

 The designs on a pouwhenua are rich with meaning and vary according to the tribe’s history.
 Common elements include:

-• Ancestor figures (tiki): These represent the founding tupuna of the tribe, often depicted with large heads and protruding tongues (whero) to convey authority and challenge.
+- Ancestor figures (tiki): These represent the founding tupuna of the tribe, often depicted with large heads and protruding tongues (whero) to convey authority and challenge.
 The head is considered the most tapu part of the body, so it is emphasized to show the ancestor’s spiritual power.
+The eyes are often inlaid with pounamu (greenstone) or paua shell, giving the figure a lifelike gaze that watches over the land.

-• Animal totems: Creatures such as the taniwha (mythical water monster), kiwi, moori (shark), or manu (bird) may be carved to symbolize tribal traits like strength, vigilance, or connection to certain landscapes.
-The taniwha often protects the tribe and its waterways.
+- Animal totems: Creatures such as the taniwha (mythical water monster), kiwi, mango (shark), or manu (bird) may be carved to symbolize tribal traits like strength, vigilance, or connection to certain landscapes.
+The taniwha often protects the tribe and its waterways, while the kiwi represents humility and endurance.
+The selection of animal motifs reflects the tribe’s relationship with the local environment.

-• Spiral and koru patterns: The koru (unfurling fern frond) symbolizes new life, growth, and harmony.
+- Spiral and koru patterns: The koru (unfurling fern frond) symbolizes new life, growth, and harmony.
 Spirals can represent the journey of life, the cycles of nature, or the bonds between people and the land.
+The double spiral, known as takarangi, is a particularly powerful motif that signifies the union of opposing forces, such as male and female, or the physical and spiritual worlds.

-• Geometric motifs: Notches, chevrons, and other shapes often signify specific tribal affiliations, historical events, or the stars used in navigation.
+- Geometric motifs: Notches, chevrons, and other shapes often signify specific tribal affiliations, historical events, or the stars used in navigation.
 Patterns like the pitau (spiral) are common in many Maori carvings.
+Chevrons may represent the ribs of ancestors or the ridges of the land, while notches can record the number of generations in a lineage.

 Color and Finish